nwrobel/mlYou/README.md

 # mlYou - Music Library Utilities Suite

 ## UNDER CONSTRUCTION
-This project is still in development and not all features listed are available yet.
+This project is still in the early stages of development and is not yet usable.

 ## Overview
 This is a collection of tools to help you add to, manage, and maintain your music library.